p-adrian05/apex-selector/README.md

    'FROM Account WHERE Name LIKE \'%Test account name%\'';
 ```
 ### Select records with parent fields
+Using class also uses addParentQuery method twice which is used to query parent records through a relationship creating new SOQLQueryBuilder instances for them.
+The first time it's used to add a query for the Account object, and the second time it's used to query the parent records of the Contact object with the ReportsTo relationship.
 ```Apex
     SOQLQueryBuilder soqlQueryBuilder = new SOQLQueryBuilder(Contact.getSObjectType())
               .selectSpecificFields(new List<SObjectField>{Contact.LastName})